ostatni5/tk-2022/README.md

     $ python ./

-Testing the body node from the root directory:
+Testing the style node from the root directory:

     $ cd .\style_server\